EMERGING CHALLENGES AND LESSONS FOR ACADEMICS BECAUSE OF COVID-19

 Governments should also tap into the knowledge within African academic institutions and build robust engagement platforms to help address pandemic challenges that are beyond health.
 This effort should include universities and academics to develop closer relationships with governments and the private sector to better understand their needs and pain points so that Africa’s research responds to the needs of today and the future.
 Additionally, academics need to be mindful of showing the savings and scalability of the research work, especially in responding to societal needs.
 Dr Akenroye also cautioned that where viable models from Western academic institutions are incorporated into solutions on the continent, African academics need to play a role in critiquing and contextualising them for African realities.

-Some specific research opportunities which Dr Akenroye highlighted include but not limited to understanding how to optimise cross-border collaboration in Africa; cultivating evidence-based policymaking; and exploring consulting opportunities with development partners and global health institutions.
-In conclusion, he indicated that these shifts would make Africa researchers and academia more responsive to the needs of society, including in healthcare delivery and access in Africa.
+Some specific research opportunities which Dr Akenroye highlighted include, but are not limited to understanding how to optimise cross-border collaboration in Africa; cultivating evidence-based policymaking; and exploring consulting opportunities with development partners and global health institutions.
+In conclusion, he indicated that these shifts would make African researchers and academia more responsive to the needs of society, including in healthcare delivery and access in Africa.

 ARC believes it is time to enhance research and knowledge-sharing forums based in Africa to respond to challenges on the continent.
 In line with this, and to further enhance public health supply chain research discourse in Africa, ARC’s Academic Forum helps bring focus to public health supply chain challenges and serves as a link to academic institutions for African governments, international actors, and vice versa.
 To find out more about the forum, download our credential here.